nemosminer/NemosMiner/README.md

       This shows less switching than following current estimate and more switching that following the 24hr actual.
       Better profitability.

-   Earnings Tracking
+   Balances Tracking

       Displays BTC/h and BTC/d as well a estimation of when the pool payment threshold will be reached.
       Supported pools:
          - AHashPool
          - BlazePool
          - BlockMasters
-         - MiningPoolHub (partial)
+         - MiningPoolHub
          - NiceHash (internal & external wallet)
          - NLPool
          - ProHashing
          - ZergPool
          - Zpool
-      If mining more than one pool, NemosMiner shows stats for any supported pool Press key e in the console window to show/hide earnings
+      If mining more than one pool, NemosMiner shows stats for any supported pool.
+      Press key 'b' in the console window to show/hide earnings.

    Support for running multiple instances